Geerodge/georgemc.co.uk/src/pages/contact.md

 - Best contact number
 - What you need

+Alternatively, you can call me on [07899 890634](tel:07899890634).

 You can read more about [the services I provide here](/consulting).

 #### Have a Question?

 If you have a quick question, you can also find me on Twitter [@Geerodge](https://twitter.com/geerodge).

-You may also be interested in my weekly newsletter [Business Boost & Build](/newsletter) where I simplify marketing ideas that will help you grow your business.
+You may be interested in my weekly newsletter [Business Boost & Build](/newsletter) where I simplify marketing ideas that will help you grow your business.